SrijanBadhya/Debsoc/Running the PES Debsoc.md

 If people miss a Tuesday or Wednesday slot, it's somewhat easy to move them to Thursday since the rush subsides by the latter days.

-Sometimes a high demand day like Wednesday, can also have a high supply of moderators, so sending a poll on the main Debsoc group to check moderator availability is crucial for calculations.
+Sometimes a high demand day like Wednesday can also have a high supply of moderators, so sending a poll on the main Debsoc group to check moderator availability is crucial to the calculations.

 ---